ROCm/rocWMMA/docs/install/installation.rst

 .. note::

-   The prebuilt package supports the gfx908, gfx90a, gfx942, gfx950,
+   The prebuilt package client executables support the gfx908, gfx90a, gfx942, gfx950,
    gfx1100, gfx1101, gfx1102, gfx1200, and gfx1201 targets.

 After rocWMMA is installed, you can find the ``rocwmma.hpp`` header file in the ``/opt/rocm/include/rocwmma`` directory.